eventsauce-symfony/eventsauce-bundle/README.md

 final class FooHandler extends EventConsumer
 {
     #[AsEventSauceMessageHandler(
-        handles: FooEvent::class // If you will use translator, for messenger handles must be defined manually )]
+        handles: FooEvent::class // If you use a translator, "handles" must be configured.
+    )]
     public function onFooCreated(BarEvent $barEvent): void
     {